7 Annual Charitable Giving Statistics & How They Affect Your Strategy

 If you start approaching the end of the year and haven’t met your annual giving goals yet, don’t worry.
 Expect your donors to procrastinate.
-According to research from Kindful, December 31 tends to be the single largest giving day of the year.
+According to research, December 31 tends to be the single largest giving day of the year.

 Online Fundraising Statistics